guxm2021/SVT_SpeechBrain/README.md

 ## License
-ALT_SpeechBrain is released under the Apache License, version 2.0.
+AV_SVT is released under the Apache License, version 2.0.